High-altitude banana bread adjustments

 Can I use this guide for chocolate chip banana bread and muffins?

-How many test batches should I expect before results are consistent?
+How many test batches should I expect before banana bread is consistent?

-Many home bakers dial in reliable banana bread in two to four batches when they change one major variable at a time and keep notes.
+Most home bakers can dial in a reliable loaf in two to four batches if they change one major variable at a time.
+Keep notes on elevation, pan, banana weight, oven temperature, bake time, and the exact failure you are correcting.

 Can boxed banana bread mix be adjusted for high altitude?